-Astronomers have identified which of the moons and planets are most likely to have extraterrestrial life, the BBC reported.
+Astronomers have identified which of the moons and planets are most likely to

 Some space objects with the most favorable conditions for life are Saturnian moon Titan and exo planet Gliese 581g, which is 20.5 light years from Earth..